-It is impossible to know for certain if you have a viable slip and fall injury case without speaking with an attorney about your situation.
+It is impossible to know for certain if you have a viable slip and fall lawsuit without speaking with an attorney about your situation.
 Certain factors will have to be present for you to be eligible to pursue legal action, including:

 Everyone has fallen at some point in their life.
 These falls are so common that many fall victims incorrectly assume they have no legal recourse if they suffer injuries.
 While not every slip and fall accident will result in a successful lawsuit, a fall victim could be entitled to compensation if the property owner or occupier is to blame.